thinkUXca/jekyll-now/_posts/2017-07-05-Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-1-Figure-Ground.md

 ---
 layout: post
-title: Using Gestalt Principles To Be A Better Designer, Part 1: Figure/Ground
+title: Using Gestalt Principles To Be A Better Designer, Part 1 - Figure/Ground
+subtitle: Part 1 - Figure/Ground
 author: jonathan
 ---